playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 }
 ```

-`increment` would be considered a "side-effect" that mutates a variable outside of its own environment.
+`increment` would be considered a "side effect" that mutates a variable outside its own environment.

 > When does this come into play in a production application?